 Pinterest boards are one of the most important variables to a solid Pinterest marketing strategy.
 Actually, Pinterest boards are a foundational item to your successful strategy.

 They help the Pinterest algorithm identify what a pin is about which then leads to the proper distribution of your content.
-In other words, boards help your content get in front of the eyes of people you want to consume your content.
+In other words, boards help your content get in front of the eyes of people who want to consume your content.

 It’s important to get your pin description right and just as important to save that pin to the most relevant board so that you successfully tell Pinterest exactly what that pin is about and who to show it to.

-Pinterest boards matter because they are an important piece of a well optimized Pinterest account.
+Pinterest boards matter because they are an important piece of a well-optimized Pinterest account.
 Getting your account optimized means connecting to your audience and growing your business.

 How Many Pinterest Boards Should I Have?